m-rbt01/calculator/solution-plan.md

             MULTIPLICATION: call multiply  with operands, set to result
             DIVISION: call divide with operands, set to result ENDCASE
-        IF result IS NOT an integer and IS NOT error message THEN CALL to round to max
+        IF result IS NOT an integer and IS NOT infinity THEN CALL to round to max
         ENDIF
         SET first operand to result